Industrial Engineering & Manufacturing Glossary

 W

-WIP (Work in Process)
+WIP (Work In Process) Read →

 Flow